ibmresilient/resilient-community-apps/fn_snapshot_url/README.md

 ---

 ## Troubleshooting & Support

-Refer to the documentation listed in the Requirements section for troubleshooting information.
+### Full screen images are not viewable within SOAR.
+When viewing PNG files within SOAR by clicking on the attachment, only the bottom portion of the page is visible.
+Download the PNG attachment to view the entire URL page.

 ### For Support
-This is a IBM Community provided App.
-Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.
+This is a IBM Supported app.
+Refer issues to [ibm.com/mysupport](https://ibm.com/mysupport).
+Also search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.